 - Emotional Dependence: Remember the happiness you get from comments?
 Then you must also know how it feels when you don’t get any comments on your posts.
 How does it feel?
 Bad.
-This slowly becomes a habit and in long-term, you get dependent on your blog.
+This slowly becomes a habit and in the long-term, you get dependent on your blog.
 If you get comments, tweets, and likes, you are happy but the day you get less, you feel bad.

 - Undisciplined: Once addicted, you become undisciplined.
 Not only your online activities, but your personal life also gets affected by your blogging fever.
 Even in blogging, you are not as disciplined.
-You are searching for a post idea one moment and then upgrading plugins the next one.
+You are searching for a post idea one moment and then upgrading plugins to the next one.

 Are You Addicted?

 Now you know what blogging addiction is.
-So, next step is to find if you are an addict or not.
+So, the next step is to find if you are an addict or not.
 Here are some simple things to check:

 Frequency: Do you comment too much? do you post too much?
 Are you spending a lot of time on one activity without a particular reason(other than that you like it)?
 Then, you might be an addict.

 The Bad Feeling: Not feeling good because you did not get comments?
 Beware, this is a sign of becoming an addict.